inno-devops-labs/S24-core-course-labs/app_python/PYTHON.md

   data contains digits.
 This test is a bit more generic, as it checks for the presence of digits in the response, which are necessary for the date/time format, without validating the exact time or format.

-#### Test for Template Rendering

-- `test_template_rendering` checks that the correct template (`index.html`) is used to render the home page and that the template context contains the time variable.
-This test uses a context manager `captured_templates` to capture templates rendered during the request, allowing for inspection of which templates were rendered and their contexts.

 ### Best practices

 #### Fixture Use for Test Setup